Our History

 The Foundation provides philanthropic support for the Geological Society of America by funding research, student opportunities, education initiatives, outreach programs, and efforts that advance the geosciences and their societal impact.

-The First Decade of North American Geology volume is published.
+The First Decade of North American Geology (DNAG) volume is published.

 GSA celebrates its 125th anniversary.